swiftlang/swiftly/DESIGN.md

 This is all very similar to how rustup does things, but I figure there's no need to reinvent the wheel here.

 ## macOS
-### Installation of swiftly

-Similar to Linux, the bootstrapping script for macOS will create a `~/.swiftly/bin` directory and drop the swiftly executable in it.
-A similar `~/.swiftly/env` file will be created and a message will be printed suggesting users add source `~/.swiftly/env` to their `.bash_profile` or `.zshrc`.

-The bootstrapping script will detect if xcode is installed and prompt the user to install it if it isn’t.
-We could also ask the user if they’d like us to install the xcode command line tools for them via `xcode-select --install`.

 ### Installation of a Swift toolchain